Skip to main content

 Return to Activity

 You should be able to return to work within a few days.
-If your job is labor-intensive, you may need to take a month off from work until you make a full recovery.
+If your job is labor-intensive, you may need to take additional time off from work until you make a full recovery.

 Follow-Up Care

-You will have a follow-up appointment with your surgeon six weeks after surgery.
-We may schedule you for another follow-up up to six months post-op depending on your recovery progress.
-Most patients don’t need to attend physical therapy after surgery.
-In rare circumstances, your surgeon may encourage you to see a physical therapist if you need to strengthen your back or learn how to walk again.
+You will have a follow-up appointment with your spine provider six weeks after surgery.
+We may schedule you for another follow-up up to six months after your surgery, depending on your recovery progress.
+Physical therapy can improve the results of your surgery.

 Endoscopic spine surgery has a high success rate.
-An estimated 80 to 90 percent of our patients report less pain and better mobility after surgery.
-Over time, you will be able to resume some activities you once had to skip out on due to your spinal condition.
+More than 90 percent of our patients report less pain and better mobility after surgery.
+Over time, you will be able to resume some activities you once had to avoid because of your spinal condition.

 Schedule a Spine Evaluation